dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 containers, and any type that supports the `<<` operator.
 For other types, it prints the raw bytes in the value and hopes that you the user can figure it out.
-[The GoogleTest advanced guide](advanced.md#teaching-googletest-how-to-print-your-values) explains how to extend the printer to do a better job at printing your particular type than to dump the bytes.
+[The GoogleTest advanced guide](advanced.md#teaching-googletest-how-to-print-your-values) explains how to extend the printer to do m_a better job at printing your particular type than to dump the bytes.

 ## Useful Mocks Created Using gMock